-The seismic design requirements of the IBC are based on a hazard level of 2 percent PE in 50 years which has been risk adjusted.
-The 2 percent PE in 50 years hazard level corresponds to the maximum considered earthquake (MCE), and the risk adjusted earthquake (MCER) corresponds to 1 percent probability of collapse in 50 years.
-The IBC identifies procedures to develop a maximum considered earthquake acceleration response spectrum, at the ground surface by adjusting Site Class B/C boundary spectra for local site conditions, similar to the methods used by AASHTO except that the probability of exceedance is lower (i.e., 2 percent in 50 years versus 7 percent in 75 years).
-However, the IBC defines the design response spectrum as two-thirds of the value of the maximum considered earthquake acceleration response spectrum.
-As is true for transportation structures, for critical or unique structures, for sites characterized as soil profile Type F (thick sequence of soft soils in the IBC) or liquefiable soils, or for soil conditions that do not adequately match the specification based soil profile types, site specific response analysis may be required as discussed in Appendix 6-A.
+For buildings, restrooms, shelters, and covered walkways, specification based seismic design parameters required by the 2006 IBC should be used.
+The seismic design requirements of the 2006 IBC are based on a risk level of 2 percent PE in 50 years.
+The 2 percent PE in 50 years risk level corresponds to the maximum considered earthquake (MCE).
+The 2006 IBC identifies procedures to develop a maximum considered earthquake acceleration response spectrum, at the ground surface by adjusting Site Class B spectra for local site conditions, similar to the methods used by AASHTO except that the probability of exceedance is lower (i.e., 2 percent in 50 years versus 7 percent in 75 years).
+However, the 2006 IBC defines the design response spectrum as two-thirds of the value of the maximum considered earthquake acceleration response spectrum.
+The site factors used in IBC 2006 are the same as used by AASHTO for modifying the Site Class B spectrum for local site effects.
+As is true for transportation structures, for critical or unique structures, for sites characterized as soil profile Type F (thick sequence of soft soils or liquefiable soils), or for soil conditions that do not adequately match the specification based soil profile types, site specific response analysis may be required as discussed in WSDOT GDM Appendix 6-A.